-Identical to BIO 331 but has a laboratory component. that focuses on a research project in which students explore the recent literature and practice the laboratory techniques used in this field.
-Prerequisite: BIO 214 with a minimum grade of D.
+Identical to BIO 331 but has a laboratory component that focuses on a research project in which students explore the recent literature and practice the laboratory techniques used in this field.

-BIO 333.
-Nutrition.
-3 Hours.
+BIO 333, Nutrition, 3 Hours.

 An integrated overview of nutrition to include the physiology of digestion and absorption, basic nutrients and their utilization, vitamins and minerals, additives, healthy diets and lifestyle, cultural and social influences on diet, weight control and life-cycle nutrition.
-Prerequisite: BIO 214 with a minimum grade of D.